ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 ```

 ![age of packages at
-submission](/img/blog-images/2018-05-02-onboarding-is-work/unnamed-chunk-4-1.png)
+submission](/img/blog-images/2018-05-03-onboarding-is-work/unnamed-chunk-4-1.png)

+On this dotplot, the x-axis represents age at submission and each dot is
-This shows *apparent* age because the first commit might happen a long
+a package falling in that age bin.
+We say *apparent* age because the
-time after the package was created, although often one makes an initial
+first commit might happen a long time after the package was created,
-commit not long after having started to work.
-I needed to filter
+although often one makes an initial commit not long after having started
-positive age because in one case the GitHub repo of the onboarded
+to work.
+We needed to filter positive age because in one case the GitHub
-package was apparently deleted and re-created without history after
+repo of the onboarded package was apparently deleted and re-created
-approval.
-Such things happen, thankfully the package wasn’t lost, just
+without history after approval.
+Such things happen, thankfully the
-its history!
+package wasn’t lost, just its history!

-Many packages are submitted quite rapidly which might indicate rapid
+Many packages are submitted while still very young which might indicate
+rapid development.
+It might also mean some authors viewed onboarding as
-development, but also maybe onboarding as a part of development,
-i.e. authors knew they intended to submit.
-For instance, Maëlle’s
+a part of development, i.e. authors knew they intended to submit quite
-developed `opencage` in just a few days, then submitted it to get it
+rapidly.
+For instance, Maëlle developed `opencage` in just a few days,
-ready for wider use by the community.
+then submitted it to get it ready for wider use by the community.

 ### Work done by reviewers

 How much effort is put in by reviewers in this process?
 Reviewer time
-and effort is one of our most previous resources (you can read more
+and effort is one of our most precious resources (you can read more
 about reviewer motivations and perspectives in other blog posts by [Mara
 Averick](https://ropensci.org/blog/2017/08/22/first-package-review/),
 [Verena